 Each chocolate lab puppy is microchipped for identification.
 Once you purchase your puppy and name it, we transfer ownership and contact information regarding the microchip is replaced with your information.

 Our Veterinarian administers the first set of shots and conducts a health examination on each puppy.
 You will receive this certificate of health signed by our vet when you pick up your new Labrador Retriever.
+As well prior to leaving us we bath, trim the nails and clean the ears of your puppy.

 All of our lab puppies will have been de-wormed 3 times by the time they leave at week eight beginning at week 2.
 We only use the highest quality medicine which covers all worms and environmental parasites.
 Beginning at week 2 allows us to catch any worms before they can take hold resulting in puppies who thrive.